-Meet Ben: the most kind and most competent guy that you can’t help but like.
+Meet Ben: the kindest and most competent guy that you can’t help but like.
 (Seriously, ask around campus!)
-Born in Jerusalem, Ben’s parents lived in the middle east to do faith-based medical relief work.
+Born in Jerusalem, Ben’s parents lived in the Middle East to do faith-based medical relief work.
 Throughout his childhood, Ben lived in Israel, Egypt, the Gaza Strip, and Jordan.
 In 2011, Ben came to Grace College to obtain a B.S. in Information Systems and a minor in Intercultural Studies.
 After graduating in 2015, Ben stepped into a role with Grace’s IT department and continued his education at Grace.

 Asia and Ben were introduced on one of Asia’s first days on campus.
 Her father, a good friend of Ben’s boss, stopped by the IT office.
-Asia was immediately intrigued by this man who had a childhood marked by parents who were eager to serve the Lord and frequent moves internationally–a story she knew well.
+Asia was immediately intrigued by this man who had a childhood marked by parents who were eager to serve the Lord and frequently moved internationally–a story she knew well.

 Six months later, Ben received an email from Asia’s father, asking if he would drop Asia off at the airport for her flight home to Thailand for Christmas break.
 Too nice to consider “no” an option, Ben obliged.
 The two enjoyed the conversation on the drive to Chicago and once Christmas break was over, the two gravitated towards each other.
 It only took two months before they walked around campus as an official dating couple.